Huy-DNA/MPiSC/report/chapters/distributed-queues/index.typ

   ]
 ]

-The procedures are given as follows.
+The procedures of the enqueuer are given as follows.

 #figure(
   kind: "algorithm",